-You must state a valid, important, and if it’s really true, urgent reason.
+You must state valid, important, and if it’s really true, urgent reasons.
 If you’ve been sailing for some time, you know why I’m saying this.

 Then I ended it wishing them a nice day.

-If you can’t write it in English, simply draft it in your dialect just to get them out of your head.
+If you can’t write it in English, simply draft it in your dialect just to get it out of your head.
 Then slowly transfer it to English.